 Agendas (Hidden or Otherwise)

-We’ll tell you how to deal with these problems in the next segments but let me remind you that recovering memories can be extremely powerful in healing and problem solving.
+We’ll tell you how to deal with these problems in the next segment, but let me remind you that recovering memories can be extremely powerful in healing and problem solving.